 There are two basic types of self-cleaning fish tanks on the market now.
 These are gravity-based models and water garden tanks.

 The gravity-based ones use a pump that pulls the dirty water from the tanks.
 The system isn’t strong enough to pull the fish out, so you don’t have to worry about your pets.
 You probably don’t want the water to fall out on the floor, so you will need to place a cup under the filtration pipe when you are ready to clean the tank.
 Then you just turn on the system and empty out the dirty water.
 You can pour clean water in at the same time or wait until you have emptied out the dirty water.

-Water garden tanks have an aquarium on the bottom and a small garden on the top.
+Water garden tanks have an aquarium on the bottom and a small garden on the top – a self cleaning fish tank that grows food.
 They take all the toxins that the fish produce and use it to fertilize the plants on top of the tank.
 These are very convenient, because you don’t really have to do anything to get the water clean.
 It is all taken care of automatically.

 Some Self Cleaning Tanks to Consider

 Which one is the best self cleaning fish tank?
 We have looked for products currently available out there in the self cleaning aquarium market, and frankly, there are not a lot of options.
 Many self-cleaning tanks are still in development stage, existing as nothing more than Kickstarter programs.
 That said, there are still a few solid choices, and here are our top picks.